Data for Policy 2025 (DfP’25) Conference – Asia Pacific Edition: Advancing AI: Innovations, Governance, and Ethical Frontiers

 Conference proceedings will be published in the Data & Policy journal published by Cambridge University Press.

-For detailed information about the submission and post-acceptance process, please visit the Submission & Guidelines page.
+For detailed information about the post-acceptance process, please visit the Submission & Guidelines page.

-Join us at Shanghai Research Institute for Autonomous Intelligent Systems (SRIIAS), Tongji University in Shanghai, in October 2025 as we explore data’s pivotal role in advancing sustainable and inclusive futures !
+Join us at Shanghai Research Institute for Intelligent Autonomous Systems (SRIIAS), Tongji University in Shanghai, in October 2025 as we explore data’s pivotal role in advancing sustainable and inclusive futures !

-For any inquiries or further information, please contact [email protected] and [email protected].
+For any inquiries or further information, please contact lingzhe@tongji.edu.cn and team@dataforpolicy.org.

 DfP’25 Asia-Pacific Conference Partnership